coinbase/mesh-specifications/CONTRIBUTING.md

 1. [Open a pull request in GitHub][11]
 2. Click _Create pull request_ to submit your pull request.

-Once you submit your pull request, these things will happen.
+Once you submit your pull request, a reviewer will revise it, and either approve it or offer suggestions.

 ## Support Requests